Google My Business Suspended Due To Quality Issues (Reinstatement Guide)

 Business address: Use the exact mailing address for the business.
 Addresses that include a P.O. box are subject to suspension and do not meet Google’s edibility requirements for a listing.

 Pro Tip: You can use Melissa’s Address Check tool to verify addresses.
 Once verified, enter the address on your Google My Business listing exactly as it appears on Melissa.
 Mailbox and suite numbers should be added on line #2 within the Google My Business dashboard.
+Additionally, be sure that your business citations have accurate NAP info.

 Phone number: The phone number provided should be a working phone number and not a premium-rate telephone number.